Luchini1987/data_analysis_walmart_sales/README.md

 Inside the archive, script.sql, attached; you can check the script written in order to validate each point presented above.

 Also, i utilized an exploratory data analysis in order to study and summarize the characteristics of data.
-Using the EDA approach, i seeks to answer the following questions using queries developed in POSTGRESQL.
+Using the EDA approach, i seek to answer the following questions using queries developed in POSTGRESQL.
 Inside the archive, script.sql, attached; you can check the script written in order to answer each question.

 1. How many invoices did Walmart issue by month and by year?